-Frequently asked questions about the new data warehouse and how it works in tandem with our Workday enterprise system
+Frequently asked questions about the new data warehouse and how it works in tandem with our Workday enterprise system, as well as Data Governance FAQs

 Please see this page for detailed information about where to go for which type of reporting.